 - More productivity & profitability.

 But, to get these outcomes, communications specialists need to prove that their work is actually effective.
 And that’s where internal communications metrics come in.

 So, where do you start?

-Starting to measure or deepen quantitative insights into your communications can be made a lot simpler with the help of smart software, but it also requires a shift in perspective.
-While many teams have previously counted how often or how many updates they push out, that’s really only giving them half the picture.
-After all, if a company memo is posted in your intranet but no employees actually read it, does it exist?
+Starting to measure or deepen quantitative insights into your communications can be made a lot simpler with the help of smart software.
+But it also requires a shift in perspective.
+While many teams have previously counted how often or how many updates they push out, that's really only giving them half the picture.
+After all, if a you post a company memo in your intranet but no one actually reads it, does it really exist?